HildingLinden/st3-config/README.md

 # st3-config
 Backup of my sublime text 3 settings and modules
+Install package manager after replacing the User folder if it's a fresh install